NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         self.position = [0, 0, 0]
 ```

+### Step 2.3.4: Setup context
-Finally, we save the USD Context variable ([see here for more information on USD in Omniverse](https://docs.omniverse.nvidia.com/plat_omniverse/plat_omniverse/usd.html)), track when selection changes, and create a stage event to be used later on:
+Finally, save the USD Context variable ([see here for more information on USD in Omniverse](https://docs.omniverse.nvidia.com/plat_omniverse/plat_omniverse/usd.html)), track when selection changes, and create a stage event to be used later on:

 ```python
 from omni.ui import scene as sc